Ilya Prigogine

-Viscount Ilya Romanovich Prigogine (/prɪˈɡoʊʒiːn/; Илья́ Рома́нович Приго́жин; – 28 May 2003) was a Belgian physical chemist of Russian-Jewish origin, noted for his work on dissipative structures, complex systems, and irreversibility.
+Viscount Ilya Romanovich Prigogine (/prɪˈɡoʊʒiːn/; Илья Романович Пригожин; – 28 May 2003) was a Belgian physical chemist of Russian origin, noted for his work on dissipative structures, complex systems, and irreversibility.

 Prigogine's work most notably earned him the 1977 Nobel Prize in Chemistry “for his contributions to non-equilibrium thermodynamics, particularly the theory of dissipative structures”, as well as the Francqui Prize in 1955, and the Rumford Medal in 1976.

 Biography

 Early life and studies

 Prigogine was born in Moscow a few months before the October Revolution of 1917, into a Jewish family.
-His father, Ruvim (Roman) Abramovich Prigogine, was a chemist who studied at the Imperial Moscow Technical School and owned a soap factory; his mother, Yulia Vikhman, was a pianist who attended the Moscow Conservatory.
+His father, Ruvim Abramovich Prigogine (1884–1974), was a chemist who studied at the Imperial Moscow Technical School and owned a paint factory; his mother, Yulia Leivikovna Vikhman (1892–?), was a pianist who attended the Moscow Conservatory.
 In 1921, the factory having been nationalized by the new Soviet regime and the feeling of insecurity rising amidst the civil war, the family left Russia.
-After a brief period in Lithuania, they went to Germany and settled in Berlin; 8 years later, due to the poor economic situation and the creeping emergence of Nazism, they moved on to Brussels, where Prigogine received Belgian nationality in 1949.
+After a brief period in Lithuania, they went to Germany and settled in Berlin; 8 years later, the poor economic situation and the creeping emergence of Nazism caused them to move on to Brussels, where Prigogine received Belgian nationality in 1949.
 His brother Alexandre (1913–1991) became an ornithologist.

 As a teenager, Prigogine was interested in music, history and archeology.
 He graduated from the Athenée d'Ixelles in 1935, majoring in Greek and Latin.
 His parents encouraged him to become a lawyer, and he initially enrolled in law studies at the Free University of Brussels.
 At that time he developed an interest in psychology and the study of behavior; in turn, reading about these subjects triggered an interest in chemistry, as chemical processes impact the mind and body; this also triggered a more fundamental interest in physics, as they explain chemistry.
 He ended up dropping out from the law faculty.

 Prigogine afterwards simultaneously enrolled in chemistry and physics at the Free University of Brussels, something he achieved with "uncommon success"; he earned the equivalent of a Master's degree in both disciplines in 1939, and a PhD in chemistry in 1941 under Théophile de Donder.

 Early career, World War II

 He started his research career under the German occupation of Belgium.
 From 1940 onwards he gave clandestine lectures to students.
-In 1941, the university formally closed to protest the forced appointment of Flemish pro-Nazi New Order professors by the occupiers; he continued giving clandestine lectures until the Liberation of Belgium in 1944.
+In 1941, the university formally closed to protest the forced appointment of pro-Nazi New Order professors by the occupiers; he continued giving clandestine lectures until the Liberation of Belgium in 1944.
 During that time window he also published 21 articles.
 In 1943, Prigogine and his future wife Hélène Jofé were arrested by the Germans; after multiple interventions including by the Queen Elisabeth, they were eventually released a couple of weeks later.